bigcommerce/dev-docs/docs/api-docs/store-logs/store-logs.md

 ## Get store logs

 Send a request to the [Get system logs](/api-reference/store-management/store-logs/system-logs/get-system-logs) endpoint.
 The API returns 20 entries with the earliest timestamp.
-The entries are ordered from the earliest to latest timestamp.
+The response orders the entries from the earliest to latest timestamp.

 ### Filter by log ID